 'But there are two Socialisms.
-There is a socialism with a little 's' which is simply an attempt to stave off the true Socialism.
+There is a socialism with a little 's' which is simply an attempt to stave off true Socialism.
 This small, narrow socialism means only the state regulation of the distribution of wealth.
-It has as its advocates politicians who seek to modify the robbery of the workers, to ameliorate the horrors of the competitive system, only in order to prevent the upheaval which such men recognise to be inevitable if things keep on unchanged'.
-(I.11;114)
+It has as its advocates politicians who seek to modify the robbery of workers, to ameliorate the horrors of the competitive system, only in order to prevent the upheaval which such men recognise to be inevitable if things keep on unchanged.'
+(114)

-More than that, even, Geisner stresses the inevitable setbacks that occur on the path to socialism.
-The undercurrent of despair running through the novel is here brought into the open, recognised so that it can be known, so that it can be seen for what it is and transcended rather than submitted to.
+More than that, even, Geisner stresses the inevitable set-backs that occur on the path to socialism.
+The undercurrent of despair running through the novel is here brought into the open, recognized so that it can be known, so that it can be seen for what it is and transcended rather than submitted to.
 The despair is a factor that has to be prepared for.

 You are young and hopeful and will think again and again that the day of redemption is dawning, and will see the night roll up again.
-You will see great movements set in and struggle to the front and go down when most was expected of them.
 You will see in the morning the crowd repent of its enthusiasm of the night before.
 You will find cowards where you expected heroes and see the best condemned to the suffering and penury that weaken the bravest.
-Your heart will ache and your stomach will hunger and your body will be bent and your head gray and then you may think that the world is not moving and that you have wasted your life and that none are grateful for it.
-(I.11;115)
+Your heart will ache and your stomach will hunger and your body will be bent and your head grey and then you may think that the world is not moving and that you have wasted your life and that none are grateful for it.
+(115)

 Ned's question 'What is socialism?' is answered both by Nellie's emotional gesture of kinship with the prostitute, and by Geisner's exposition of theory; both are necessary components of a commitment to socialism.

-But as well as paralleling Nellie's definition of socialism, Geisner's dialogue is also paired with Ned's later dialogue with Strong, the manager of the Great Southern Mortgage Company, 'capitalism personalified'.
-(II.1;206) Ned's education, and the reader's, is extended not only by an understanding of socialism, but also by a necessary understanding of the enemy.
+As well as paralleling Nellie's definition of socialism, Geisner's dialogue is also paired with Ned's later dialogue with Strong, the manager of the Great Southern Mortgage Company, capitalism personified.
+Ned's, and the reader's, education is extended not only by an understanding of socialism, but also by a necessary understanding of the enemy.
 Lane is concerned to present a realistic picture of the enemy, not an easily undervalued caricature.
 As Jack London was to stress later in The Iron Heel, the exploiting class are not to be caricatured as vain, effete, corrupted, pleasure-seeking idle rich.
 Ned even experiences an attraction to Strong: compared with the fat ex-mayor he is dining with, 'he looks more like a man'.
-(I.3;25) 'Who'd think it to look at him?
-He doesn't look a bad sort, does he?
-(I.3;26) But simply because Strong is a disciplined rather than a dissolute man makes him no less the enemy.
-His encounter with Ned at the novel's end is a precursor of Wickson's encounter with Ernest in The Iron

-Heel and of Winston's with O'Brien in Nineteen Eighty-four.
-Strong sums up the unrelenting, unbending attitude of capital, the imperative of power:
+(25) 'Who'd think it to look at him?
+He doesn't look a bad sort, does he?'
+(26) But simply because Strong is a disciplined rather than a dissolute man makes him no less the enemy.
+His encounter with Ned at the novel's end is a precursor of Wickson's encounter with Ernest in The Iron Heel and of Winston's with O'Brien in Nineteen Eighty-four.
+26 Strong sums up the unrelenting, unbending attitude of capital, the imperative of power:

 'Rich!' sneered Strong.
 'What is rich?
 It is Power that is worth having and to have power one must control capital.
-In your wildest ranting of the power of the capitalist you have hardly touched the fringe of the power he has'.
-(II.7;204)
+In your wildest ranting of the power of the capitalist you have hardly touched the fringe of the power he has.'
+(204)